 Financial products related to social infrastructure shall be allocated to the Social Investment and Skills window.

-Financial products related to infrastructure that concern research and innovation activities and whose main risk lies in technology innovation shall be allocated to the Research, Innovation and Digitisation window.
+Financial products related to infrastructure that concern research and innovation activities for which the main risk lies in technology innovation shall be allocated to the Research, Innovation and Digitisation window.
 However, financial products related to projects pursuing relevant sustainable infrastructure policy objectives may also be implemented and developed by SMEs and small mid-caps under the Sustainable Infrastructure window as long as the portfolios do not fall under point 2.

-Joint financial products across windows may be established as set out in the guarantee agreements.
+Joint financial products may be established between two or more windows according to the relevant guarantee allocation mechanism as set out in the guarantee agreements.
+Such guarantee allocation mechanism may consist of a pro-rata sharing of each financing or investment operation defined ex-ante among the relevant policy windows or other mechanism.

-Individual financing and investment operations proposed by the implementing partner shall be allocated to the respective financial product to which they conform.
-In case of financing and investment operation meeting the criteria of more than one established financial product, such operation shall be allocated to the financial product under which its main objective falls.
+Each individual financing or investment operation proposed by the implementing partner shall be allocated to the respective financial product to which they conform.
+In case of a financing or investment operation meeting the criteria of more than one established financial product, such operation shall be allocated to the financial product under which its main objective falls in accordance with Article 7(2) of the InvestEU Regulation.

-The implementing partner in its submission of a specific financing and investment operation shall propose the relevant financial product under the policy window under which the financing and investment operation should be allocated.
+The implementing partner in its submission of a specific financing or investment operation shall propose the relevant financial product under the policy window under which the financing or investment operation shall be allocated.

 Geographical and sectorial diversification

-The volume of financing and investment operations covered by the EU guarantee in any [three] Member States shall not account for more than [45] % of the amount of the financing supported by the InvestEU Fund at the end of the investment period (excluding financing and investment operations under the Member State compartments).
+The volume of financing and investment operations covered by the EU guarantee in any [three] Member States shall not account for more than [45] % of the amount of the financing supported by the InvestEU Fund across all implementing partners, in aggregate at the end of the investment period (excluding financing and investment operations or the relevant parts of them covered under the Member State compartments).

-In addition, best efforts shall be made to ensure that at the end of the investment period a broad range of eligible sectors listed in Annex II will be covered.
+In addition, best efforts shall be made to ensure that at the end of the investment period a wide range of eligible areas listed in Annex II will be covered.
 This will include in particular nascent or under-developed markets, and will take into account financial products implemented by the implementing partner.
+Any of the eligible areas for financing and investment operations set out in Annex II may be covered by a financial product.

 Investment platforms may be established to promote geographical diversification combining efforts and expertise of implementing partners with National Promotional Banks and Institutions with limited experience in the use of financial instruments.